-"Yes; and I-heard."
-"Oh, don't-don't mind, dear!" said Mrs. Dotty, soothingly, putting a hand that looked like wrinkled ivory on the almost crying herself.
 Years before, the Kirkes were the people of wealth and position in that part of the country.
 But one trouble after another had come upon the house.
 First, the wife of the master died.
 Maud, the daughter, married a man whose only crime was poverty.
-He was a frail, scholarly man, quite unfitted for a flerce struggle against adverse fortune.
+He was frail, scholarly man quite unfitted for a frail, scholarly mat quite unfitted for a fierce struggle against adverse fortune.
 He fell ill and died.
+A year later his he fell ill and died.
 A year later his wife followed him, leaving their child to its grandfather, Godfrey Kirke.
 To the latter had come the final blow when his only son Robert, his hope and pride, had run away to sea.
-Then in the house, which since the death of the mistress had been a cheerless and dreary place, began a rigid reign of miserliness and consequent misery.
+Then in the house, which since the death of the mistress had been a cheerless and dreary place, began a rigid reiga of miserliness and consequent misery.